Sue-Young/reading-notes/GitNotes.md

-# Everything You Wanted To Know About Git
+# Everything You Need To Know About Git
 ![GitIcon](git-icon.png)

 You won't find it on this page.